This is a simple mulled wine recipe that you can make on a cold day or for a winter holiday. Easy to make, delicious to share and drink.

-A good mulled wine starts with a bottle of dry red wine and a small amount of dark liquor like brandy or honey whiskey.
+A good mulled wine starts with a bottle of dry red wine like cabernet sauvignon and a small amount of dark liquor like brandy or honey whiskey.
 Season the mulled wine with cinnamon sticks, star anise, whole cloves and orange slices.
 Finally add a bit of honey for sweetness.

 I like to simmer mine in a slow cooker, but you can also do this over the stove.
 Do not boil the mulled wine!
 This will burn off the alcohol.
 Simmer it on low for about 15 minutes up to a few hours.
 The longer it simmers the deeper the flavor of the mulled wine.
 An added bonus, your home will smell amazing while this simmers.